cnsuhao/engine1/docs/Methodology/RenalMethodology.md

 ### Water Ingestion - Action

 The water ingestion scenario simulates the patient drinking 1 liter of water with no other nutrients included.
 This causes a lowering of blood plasma concentration.
 This reaction leads to a decrease in the permeability of the tubules leading to an increase in urine production rate.
-The renal system in %Biogears shows a marked increase of dilute urine in line with that seen in a patient @cite baldes1934effect.
+The renal system shows a marked increase of dilute urine in line with that seen in a patient @cite baldes1934effect.

 <center>
 <i>